WanlinYang/Sensor_Simulation/README.md

 * `read()`: Read measurement of sensor if the sensor is turned on

 #### SensorFrontend
 The main class of the sensor manage system.
 This class runs on the main thread and receives user input and prints output on terminal.
+This module can read measurements from all active sensors and compute the fused measurement based on the weights given by user.

 The above classes run on different threads. `SensorFrontend` runs on the main thread, `DistanceEmulator`, `LaserEmulator`, `SonarEmulator`, `InfraredEmulator` run on their separate thread.